 Poker is a common card game played all around the world.
 It’s a game that requires an analytical mind and the courage to know when to stay in a round or when to fold.
 In order to win at your next poker night, it will be helpful to hone these skills beforehand.

-While it stings to give up on a hand, if the cards aren’t in your favor early it might be worth considering.
-It’s in your best interest to fold if your cards are not only bad, but the odds of getting the other cards you need are low.
-It’s also appropriate to fold if your opponent calls a big bet that you just can’t match.
-However, it is important to guard against over-folding, which can cause you to lose out on chances to win against bluffing competitors.
+While it stings to give up on a hand, it might be worth considering if the cards aren’t in your favor.
+It’s in your best interest to fold if your cards are not only bad, but the odds of getting the other cards you need to strengthen your hand are low.
+It’s also appropriate to fold if your opponent calls a big bet that you just can’t match, even though you might have a decent hand.